Turf Laying Guide

 - Remove existing turf by slicing beneath the turf with a spade.
 For larger areas, consider hiring a purpose-designed turf cutter from a local tool hire.

 - The soil then needs to be turned over thoroughly to a depth of 15cm using a spade or a powered cultivator.

 - Clear the area of stones, weeds, old turf and other debris.

 Before laying turf the ground needs to be level and the surface should be firm but not compacted.

 - Rake the area to produce a smooth, level surface.

 - Lightly tread over the surface by foot to reveal any soft patches which can then be raked level.
 This process should continue until the whole area is firm and level.

 Your area should now be all prepared and ready for the turf.
-Be sure to visit us again when you are ready to order your turf
+Click here to see our turf products.